lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 ---
 **GET endpoint**

 The GET method is used to retrieve data on a server.
-In our case, we are using it to retrieve a subject number as well as a confirmation that the connection is established.
+In our case, we are using it to retrieve a subject number (and encryption key), as well as a confirmation that the connection is established.
 To enable this, our Bottle application includes a get endpoint.

 Following a GET request from the `testConnection()` in our Unity experiment, the web application first retrieves (and increments) a subject number (also see `get_next_id(` function in `bottle_app.py` script).
 Then, this subject number is returned within a response message that is returned to `testConnection()`.